 Reality: Apple Maps Connect works perfectly fine on any modern web browser, including Chrome on Windows.

 Category selection is where things get interesting.
-Apple offers fewer categories than Google – about 1,200 compared to Google’s 4,000+ – but they’re more specific.
+Apple offers fewer categories than Google, about 1,200 compared to Google’s 4,000+, but they’re more specific.
 Instead of just “Restaurant,” you might choose “Family Style Restaurant” or “Fine Dining Restaurant.”
 Choose carefully; you can only select one primary category.

 What about businesses without physical locations?
 Service area businesses face unique challenges.
 Apple does support them, but verification takes longer.
 You’ll need to prove you actually serve the areas you claim.
 One plumber showed me how he submitted copies of work orders from different postcodes to verify his service area.

 Once you’re listed, the real work begins.
-Apple Maps optimisation isn’t just about filling in blanks – it’s about understanding how Apple’s algorithm prioritises results.
+Apple Maps optimisation isn’t just about filling in blanks.
+It’s about understanding how Apple’s algorithm prioritises results.

 Let me share something that shocked me: Apple weighs user-generated content differently than other platforms.
-While Google loves reviews (quantity often trumping quality), Apple’s algorithm favours engagement metrics.
+While Google loves reviews (quantity often trumping quality), Apple’s algorithm favours engagement.
 How many people get directions to your business?
 How many call directly from the listing?
 These actions carry more weight than a hundred five-star reviews.

 Success Story: A boutique hotel in Edinburgh saw a 40% increase in direct bookings after rewriting their Apple Maps description to focus on unique amenities rather than generic hotel keywords.
-They mentioned their whisky tasting room and rooftop garden – features that set them apart and appeal to Apple Maps’ affluent user base.
+They mentioned their whisky tasting room and rooftop garden, features that set them apart and appeal to Apple Maps’ affluent user base.

 Photos need deliberate thinking.
 Your cover photo appears in search results, so make it count.
 The most successful businesses use exterior shots that clearly show signage and entrance.
 Interior photos should highlight what makes you unique.
 That quirky mural?
 The cosy reading nook?
 These details matter more than generic dining room shots.

-Response time matters enormously.
+Response time matters a lot.
 When someone calls or gets directions from your listing, Apple tracks whether they actually visit.
 No-shows hurt your ranking.
 Make sure your phone is answered promptly and your address is crystal clear.
 One shop owner discovered their ranking improved after they added “Located in the blue building next to Tesco” to their description.

 Key Insight: Apple Maps listings with complete information receive 3.5x more engagement than basic listings.
 Every field you fill out increases your visibility.

-Local SEO Impact
+Local SEO impact

 Here’s what most people miss: Apple Maps data feeds into Siri searches, Spotlight suggestions, and even Safari’s location-based recommendations.
-When someone asks Siri for “coffee near me,” she’s not checking Google – she’s pulling from Apple Maps.
+When someone asks Siri for “coffee near me,” she’s not checking Google.
+She’s pulling from Apple Maps.
 That’s millions of voice searches you’re missing if you’re not properly listed.

 The citation value is real but often overlooked.
 Business directory listings upgrade your online presence by creating consistent NAP (name, address, phone) signals across the web.
 Apple Maps, being a trusted source, carries substantial weight in local citation building.